Code of Professional Ethics

 - failure to adhere to all applicable policies and by-laws of the APDT;

-- representing him or herself as an official spokesperson for the APDT without prior written approval of the Board of Trustees shall have his/her membership terminated immediately as provided by the APDT by-laws;
+- representing him or herself as an official spokesperson for the APDT without prior written approval of the Board of Directors shall have his/her membership terminated immediately as provided by the APDT by-laws;

 - practicing veterinary medicine outside of the laws within their jurisdiction.